bmfahey/not-so-jumbo/README.md

 	1. The dining hall menus (ingredients and nutritional information).

-	2. The nutrition database from FatSecret.
+	2. The nutrition database from the USDA.

 ### APIs

-	1. FatSecret API: contains a nutrition database for foods not in the dining hall.
+	1. USDA food database: contains a nutrition database for foods not in the dining hall.
 Users can search for foods and calories, proteins, sugar, etc, can be added to their progress.

 	2. Google Charts API: displays charts for your progress in completing goals.